PrismLibrary/Prism-Documentation/docs/maui/navigation/navigation-builder.md

 Similar to the NavigationPage, Prism automatically registers the MAUI TabbedPage for Navigation.
 You can dynamically create your TabbedPages as follows.

-!
-NOTE note
+> [!Note]
-    We strongly advise that you DO NOT create a TabbedPage and Manually Add Children.
+> We strongly advise that you DO NOT create a TabbedPage and Manually Add Children.

 ```cs
 NavigationService.CreateBuilder()